 Due to its fascinating nature, lucid dreams have been studied extensively for their potential benefits.
-Some of these include enhanced creativity, overcoming fears, and personal growth!
+Some of these include enhanced creativity, overcoming fears, and personal growth.

 In this article, we’ll explore what lucid dreams are, their benefits, techniques to achieve them, and common myths surrounding them.

 Lucid dreaming occurs when you recognise that you are in a dream while the dream is still happening.
 Some people experience partial lucidity, where they realise they’re dreaming but can’t control the dream.
-On the other hand, others dreamers manage to achieve full lucidity, where they can actively shape their dream environment.

 Lucid dreaming typically happens during the Rapid Eye Movement (REM) sleep stage, when dreaming is most vivid.